opentaps/open-climate-investing/dao/decarbonization/README.md

 ![IATA Airlines Reliance on Offsets over Time](images/iata-offsets-use-timeline.png)

-But CORSIA's list of allowed offset is too broad.
-It lets airlines "meet" their climate obligations for as little as $1 per ton of CO2 for a decade.
+But CORSIA's [list of eligible offset](https://www.icao.int/environmental-protection/CORSIA/Pages/CORSIA-Emissions-Units.aspx) is too broad.
+(See [CORSIA TAB comments](https://www.icao.int/environmental-protection/CORSIA/Documents/TAB/TAB_Public%20comments_Consolidated.pdf), [Carbon Direct/Carbon Plan/Berkeley Carbon Trading Project TSVCM Comments](https://carbon-direct.com/wp-content/uploads/2021/02/Carbon-Direct_Carbon-Plan_Berkeley-Carbon-Trading-Project_TSVCM-Comments-1.pdf).)
+This range of eligible offsets lets airlines "meet" their climate obligations for as little as $1 per ton of CO2 for a decade.

 So now is our chance to use our personal experiences to understand climate action at a deep level.
 We'll voice our opinions, but very importantly, we'll buy offsets with our own money and stand behind them if they turn out to be invalid.
 That makes us take them more seriously.
 "Proof of stake." :)